 Even with a light lens one hand shooting is not an option for me.
 I must add that I have rather large hands.
 For me it’s almost like one of those tea kettles where the grip extends a lot to the side.
 They are quite hard to lift.
 This camera works best with the booster grip attached but than you are truly close to a DSLR.

 The top display looks super nice.
 I liked it on the GFX-50S and I like it here.
 It’s beautifully executed.
 I just love to look at it.
 It’s so beautiful that it’s easy to ignore the fact that it provides no additional information at all.
 Shutter speed, aperture and ISO is exactly what I need to know and it is exactly what I see on my X Pro-2.
 And I even see this information when the camera is turned off.
 So while it’s beautiful it’s rather useless.
 And of course the exposure dial compensation which I use a lot is gone.
 In short: nice to look but comes at a price and usefulness is at least questionable for photographers.

 So it’s heavy, it has a rather pointless display and it has no exposure compensation dial but I have to have it and here is why:

 And than there is the shutter button.
 This is the most sensitive shutter button in the world and I think it’s a good thing.
-You could shoot this at very long shutter speeds without the fear to introduce motion blur because that shutter button has almost no travel.
+You could shoot this at very long shutter speeds without the fear to introduce motion blur because this shutter button has almost no travel.
 But wait, there is no need to be afraid of body shake because it also has IBIS (in body image stabilisation).
-And this is the second reason I want this camera.
+And this is the second reason why I want this camera.
 I mainly shoot primes and now all my primes are image stabilised!

 Now I hope I can get over the weight or that Fuji brings out an X Pro-3 with that shutter, shutter button and IBIS before my next vacation.